MohamedEmary/00-odin-notes/foundations-js/fundamentals-3.md

 In JavaScript, when defining a function, you don't have to write `let` before function parameters because function parameters are treated as variables within the function's scope.
 Therefore, they don't need to be declared with `let`, `const`, or `var`.

+Functions apply a principle called the **DRY** principle, which stands for **Don't Repeat Yourself**.
+That is if you find yourself writing the same code over and over again, you should consider putting that code into a function.

 ## Function Rest Parameter `...`

 To accept any number of parameters in a function in JavaScript you can use the rest parameter `...` before the parameter name but you should take care of the following: